 No, of course not, we are talking about cars that are “totaled” and then are put up to sale by insurance companies.
-They might as well try and get their money’s worth meanwhile there still are some people that will pitch in to buy them.
+They might as well try and get their money’s worth — meanwhile there still are some people that will be interested in repairing them or using them for parts.

 This includes how to find the auctions that sell these cars, all the way to the best ways to sell them after the fact.
 If you are looking to get off to a hot start in this market, then this is certainly the way for you!